 Orienting to Cyclical Time

-If you are in the beginning stages of disentangling yourself from the death-grip of industrial growth society, shifting from linear time to cyclical time can seem quite foreign and unfamiliar at first.
-We become so used to perceiving time as a never-ending accumulation of one event after the other... a building of sorts, or perhaps you might visualize it as a straight line with a starting point and an ending (life/death).
-Be gentle with yourself as you begin to open your mind and body to your natural biorhythmic movement.
-Disorientation, dislocation and disassociation are all manifestations of the trauma of separation from nature.
+If you are in the beginning stages of disentangling yourself from the death-grip of colonial capitalism, shifting from linear to cyclical time can seem quite foreign and unfamiliar at first.
+As part of our colonial conditioning, many of us have have become used to perceiving time as a never-ending accumulation of events.
+Disorientation, dislocation and disassociation are all manifestations of the trauma of separation from nature (aka. colonial fragmentation).
+Making the shift toward nature's cycles will take time.
+That is why we came up with the concept of Nature's Arc of Change to support you on your journey.

 Nature's Wisdom

 The winds of change are upon us now as we turn toward the dark time and prepare our body-heart-minds for the dying of the fertile Mother.
-Samhain's long association with the Dead reflects Nature's rhythms.
+Samhain's long association with the Dead is reflected in Nature's Arc of Change.
 In many places, Samhain coincides with the end of the growing season.
 Most plants die back at the onset of hard frosts, and therefore, death is literally in the air.

 This reflects the ancient notion that at Samhain, the veil is thinnest between the world of the living and realm of the Dead, and this facilitates contact and communication with the spirit of our ancestors.
 If a loved one has transitioned within the past year, Samhain rituals can be a wonderful opportunity to mourn their loss, bring a sense of closure, and develop a new relationship with your beloved in the Otherworld through spiritual communion.